 Aero C 104

-The C 104, serial number 237, was manufactured in 1947 at the Aero factory in Prague Vysočany.
-It was subsequently taken over by the Ministry of Defence.
-After the end of service within the Czechoslovak Military Air Force, it was handed over in 1954 for further use to the Aeroclub Ústí nad Labem, where it flew with the matriculation OK – AXT, here it flew until 6.8.1965 when it was handed over to the Aeroclub Raná from where it was handed over on 29.4.1968 to the emerging collections of the Aviation Museum Kbely.
-It was not displayed in the exhibition but ended up in the depository.
-From there it was loaned to the Czechoslovak national aerobatics team in Moravská Třebová on 16.1.1985 where it was put back into flying condition.
-It was re-flown on 25.5.1986 with OK – RXE matriculation.
-The last flight with the aircraft in the 1986 livery was made on April 1, 2021 by the crew of Michal Bajzík and Milan Mikulecký.
-The aircraft ended up with a total flight time of 630 hours and 56 minutes.
-With a total of 1473 take-offs.
+Aero C 104, serial number 237, was manufactured in 1947 at the Aero factory in Prague Vysočany.
+It was subsequently taken over by the Ministry of Defense.
+After ending service within the Czechoslovak Military Air Force, it was handed over in 1954 for further use to the Aeroclub Ústí nad Labem, where it flew with the registration OK – AXT, here it flew until August 6, 1965, when it was handed over to Aeroclub Raná, from where it was transferred on April 29, 1968, to the emerging collections of the Aviation Museum Kbely.
+It was never displayed but ended up in storage.
+From there, it was loaned to the Czechoslovak national aerobatic team in Moravská Třebová on January 16, 1985, where it was put back into flying condition.
+It was reflown on May 25, 1986, with the registration OK – RXE in an imaginary civil blue – red coloring.
+The last flight with this aircraft in the 1986 colors was made on April 1, 2021, by the crew Michal Bajzik and Milan Mikulecký.
+The aircraft had flown a total of 630 hours and 56 minutes with a total of 1473 take-offs.

-The owner of the aircraft is still the Military Historical Institute Prague and the new operator under contract is the family foundation TMFC.
-The latter also paid for, and secured, a complete overhaul of the aircraft.
-During the work, all canvas coverings were removed, wooden parts were repaired, metal parts were defectoscopically checked and all paint was removed.
-In memory of one of the academicians, later Major Jan Srb, we chose as a model for the new colouring of the aircraft an aircraft that was operated at the Air Military Academy in Hradec Kralove for training new pilots – officers.
+The owner of the aircraft is still the Military Historical Institute Prague, and the new operator under contract is the family foundation TMFC.
+The latter also paid for and secured a complete overhaul of the aircraft.
+During the work, all fabric coverings were removed, wooden parts were repaired, metal parts were defectoscopically examined, and all paint was removed.
+In memory of one of the academics, later Major Jan Srb, we chose as a model for the new coloring of the aircraft a plane that flew at the Military Air Academy in Hradec Králové after World War II.

-It was according to the preserved scrap of canvas from Aero C 104, serial number 24, that we determined the colour of the aircraft as RLM 02 (wartime stocks of German colours were used by the Aero factory until 1948) and the Czechoslovak colours Avion 1810, 2323 and 4550 for the insignia and tactical markings, according to the contemporary colour chart produced by TEBAS.
+During the reconstruction, we definitively determined the color of the post-war production Aero C 104 aircraft as RLM 02 (wartime stocks of German colors were used by the Aero factory until 1948) and Czechoslovak colors Avion 1810, 2323, and 4550 for insignia and tactical markings according to the post-war color chart of TEBAS, a post-war supplier of paints for the Czechoslovak aviation industry and air force.

-After the completion of all the work and a successful flight on 18.5.2023 by Přemysl Vávra.
-The aircraft is now based at the Prague Točná airport, where other historical TMFC aircraft fly from.
+After completing all the work and a successful flight on May 18, 2023, by Přemysl Vávra, the aircraft is now based at the Prague Točná airport, where other historic TMFC aircraft fly from.

 Technical data